hyng3000/MiniGit/README.md

 # MiniGit
 ## A simple version of Git.

+MiniGit is a Java based version control system with most of the funcitonality of a local Git repository.

 The development of MiniGit was a personal endeavor aimed at deepening my understanding of Java programming, version control systems, and software design.
 This simple yet comprehensive version control system was built for educational purposes and provided a valuable opportunity for me to reinforce my grasp of OOP principles, design patterns and data structures.
 I thoroughly enjoyed working on this project and have lots of ideas for improvements, and new commands I would like to support.

  ## Supported Commands: